Our Team

 She / Her

-Kristin Kozar is a member of Hwlitsum First Nation in Canoe Pass with familial ties to the Musqueam Indian Band, Penelakut Tribe and Lummi Nation.
-Kristin is the Executive Director at the Centre and works closely with the lead 21 Indigenous communities in BC.
+Kristin Kozar is a member of Hwlitsum First Nation located in Canoe Pass with familial ties to the Musqueam Indian Band, Penelakut Tribe and Lummi Nation.
+Kristin is the Executive Director at the Centre and works closely with the Ministry of Indigenous Relations and Reconciliation to assist in gaining better access of residential school records for First Nations in BC.
 She is also the Co-lead of the Oral Testimony Program.
 Her work in research and engagement centres Indigenous Data Sovereignty and the inherent right to data when working with Residential School and Indian hospital records.

 Prior to joining the team at IRSHDC, Kristin worked with various Indigenous organization and communities, including her own, serving on the Hwlitsum council for six years.
-Kristin holds a Master’s in Library and Information Studies (MLIS) with a concentration in First Nations curriculum.
+Kristin holds a Master’s in Library and Information Studies (MLIS) with a concentration in First Nations curriculum and is currently working on her PhD at the UBC iSchool with a focus on Indigenous data sovereignty and residential school records

 Research